RCasatta/firma/README.md

 ## Create Master Key (optional)

 This step  create a master key using a dice to provide randomness.
-You can skip this step if you already have a master key (`xpub...`) or you want to generate it in another way.
+You can skip this step if you already have a master key (`xpriv and corresponding xpub`) or you want to generate it in another way.

 ```
 $ cargo run --bin dice -- --faces 6